The Ultimate Packing Guide for Travel Photographers (Tips From a Pro!)

-Working as professional photographer for the past 8 years, I’ve come up with the ultimate kit for travel photography.
+Working as professional photographer for the past 12 years, I’ve come up with the ultimate kit for travel photography.
+This travel photography packing list includes all of the gear you’ll need and the best camera backpacks for travel photographers.
 Here’s how to pack like a pro!

 Keep in mind that some airlines have a weight limit for carry-ons, so if you find a casual, lightweight-looking backpack you will more than likely not be asked to weigh it — allowing you to carry on all of your (typically) heavier camera equipment with you.

 Kattee Fashion Canvas Camera Backpack

 Mirrorless and compact cameras are great for lightening your load, and point-and-shoots are often more practical if you know you’ll get tired of carrying around a heavier DSLR.
 (See our complete camera buying guide here.)

 If you do opt to bring your SLR, consider cutting back on lenses and consider the pros and cons of zoom vs. primes lenses; a zoom lens may be more convenient and require less shots, but a single, fixed lens will be lightweight and encourage you to explore more of the area to get the perfect shot!

 Only pack both if you’re willing to commit to carrying the weight.
 Buying a quality, quick-release shoulder strap will help reduce strain on your neck and redistribute your camera’s weight across your body; BlackRapid straps even allow you to slide your camera up to eye level with minimal effort.